gianlucadelgobbo/mongo-invoices/README.md

 ------------

 1. Run `npm install`
-2. Edit the config file and put your data `/app/common/config.js`
+2. Run `app.js`
-3. Edit the css to print your invoices and offers `/app/public/css/print_templates.css`
+3. Create the admin user
-4. Run `app.js`
+3. Edit the css to print your invoices and offers `/customize/print_templates.css`
 5. Create your first account (Administrator)
 6. Start to work :)